 10 Feng Shui Tips for Small Spaces

 The first reaction to a small space generally sends us into the “triple D’s,” or what I would like to call the Downward, Despair, and Doldrums.
 The simple truth is small spaces allow us to be closer to energy, and from a feng shui perspective, that’s golden.
 Just because the space is small doesn’t mean we can’t balance it.
 Square footage has no bearing on creating a harmonious and healthy living environment.
-So, for all of you out there short on square footage, including college students trying to navigate their dorm rooms, have some fun following these 10 simple feng shui tips.
+So if you are short on square footage, have some fun delving into these ten simple feng shui tips.

-1. If you live in an apartment building or dorm room, determine what directional position your apartment or dorm room falls in the larger building.
+1. If you live in an apartment, determine what directional location your place falls within the larger building.
 This will help you with the overall elemental theme.
-For example, if your apartment or dorm room sits in the southeast portent of the entire building, then add wood and water elements.
+For example, if your apartment sits in the southeast portent of the entire building, then favor wood and water elements in your designs.

 2. Incorporate floor plants, decorative screens, and curtains for faux walls.
 It will look fabulous and give you much needed definable living areas.

 6. Think less is more when it comes to furnishings and incorporate curved designs.
-Energy only moves in a sine wave pattern and therefore will be unimpeded.
+Qi (energy) only moves in a sine wave pattern and therefore will be unimpeded.

 7. Note the directions within the space from the center point.
-Then address each direction with the corresponding natural element and symbolic image to catapult the energetic ba-gua.
-For example, place a ceramic dish with some stones and a metal musical instrument in the west.
-By doing this, you effectively infuse the pure essence of nature and the joyful sounds of music into the space.
-For more interesting ways to navigate your floor plan use my simply DIY Feng Shui Designs in a Flash CD.
+Then address each direction with the corresponding natural element and symbolic image to catapult the energetic ba-gua – feng shui template.
+For example, placing a romantic stone statue in the southwest or a metal musical instrument in the west will effectively catapult feelings of romance while infusing the environment with delightful sounds.

-8. Arrange major pieces of furniture in command to capture qi (energy) for a sense of comfort and eye appeal.
+8. Arrange major pieces of furniture in command to door entry for a sense of comfort and eye appeal.

 9. Splurge on tableware and linens.
 Small luxuries, such as table-top water fountains, go a long way.